eNMS-automation/eNMS/docs/automation/workflows.rst

 Connection Cache
 ----------------

-When using several netmiko and napalm connections in a workflow, the connection object is cached and reused automatically.
+When using netmiko and napalm services in a workflow, eNMS will cache and reuse the connection automatically.
-If for some reason you want a service to create a fresh connection, you can tick the ``Start New Connection`` box in the "Workflow" section of the creation panel.
-Upon running this service, eNMS will automatically discard the current cached connection, start a new one and make it the new cached connection.
+In the ``Specifics`` section of a service, there are two properties to change this behavior :

+- ``Start New Connection``: **before the service runs**, the current cached connection is discarded and a new one is started.
+- ``Close Connection``: once the service is done running, the current connection will be closed.

 Workflow Restartability
 -----------------------